wmedrano/fizz/site/zig-api.md

 In the following example, we:

-1. Create a virtual machine.
+1. Create the Fizz virtual machine.
 1. Run some code within the virtual machine.
 1. Convert a value into a custom Zig object.